 - Wicking: Draws water into the tablet by capillary action

-- Deformation recovery: Compressed particles return to original shape, causing breakup
+- Deformation recovery: Compressed particles return to their original shape, causing breakup

 10. Suspending Agents